 Kelly received a dual bachelor degree (B.A.) in Economics and Urban Studies and Planning from the University of California, San Diego, a Juris Doctor (J.D.) from Suffolk University Law School in Boston, MA, and Master of Laws (LL.M). in European Law from Lund University in Sweden.

-Megan Hashbarger is Director of Congressional and State Relations at DPC and manages and coordinates all efforts between DPC and Members of Congress and their staff.
+Megan Hashbarger manages and coordinates all efforts between DPC and Members of Congress and their staff.
 Prior to coming to DPC, she served as the Legislative Director for Congressman Jim Renacci (OH-16), a Member of the House Ways and Means Committee.
 In this role, she managed the legislative office for the Congressman and personally handled healthcare, trade, transportation, defense, foreign affairs, and veterans.
 In the healthcare field, she assisted the Congressman in getting his Readmissions bill passed, drafting quality ratings legislation, pushing back on payment cuts from CMS, and finding common sense reforms to ACA.
 Previously, she served as a Senior Legislative Assistant for Congressman Adrian Smith (NE-03), also as a Member of the House Ways and Means Committee as well as a Member of the Health Subcommittee.
 In this role, she worked on many rural health priorities including relieving burdensome regulations impacting Critical Access Hospitals.

 Prior to working on Capitol Hill, Megan was a political appointee for the Bush Administration serving in the Office of the Secretary at the U.S. Department of Transportation.
 While there, she received the Secretary’s Award for her efforts following the I-35W bridge collapse in Minnesota.
 Prior to that, she was the Assistant to the Chief Counsel at the Republican National Committee.
 Megan graduated from Union College in Schenectady, NY and is originally from Augusta, GA.